polyphony-chat/docs/docs/Protocol Specifications/core.md

 chosen by the entity requesting the ID-Cert.
 It is used to uniquely identify a session.
 The session ID must be unique for each certificate issued to that entity.
 A session ID can be re-used if the previous certificate with that session ID has expired.

+Session IDs are 1 - 32 characters long and.
+They can contain any character permitted by the `ASN.1` `IA5String` type.

 Session IDs can be used to identify a session across devices, or to detect if a new, perhaps malicious session has been created.